ljk28/MP2/readme.md

 <img src="assets/images/mockup/ipad.jpeg">
 <img src="assets/images/mockup/phone.jpeg">

-Please Note:The actual game has no instructions as seen in the wireframes and this part was not reflected in the final design.

 ### Aria labels

 The logo, title and divs for the quiz, answers/options section and the restart button have a label for aria accessibility.